-The first white men in the area were at Fort Riley, established in 1853, at the Smoky Hill and Republican Rivers’ junction to protect travelers along the many trails through the area.
+The first white men in the area were at Fort Riley, established in 1853, at the Smoky Hill and Republican Rivers‘ junction to protect travelers along the many trails through the area.
 The first white man to settle in the county was Samuel Dyer of Tennessee, who operated a government ferry at Juniata or Dyer’s Crossing on the Big Blue River, a few miles above the present city of Manhattan, in the latter part of 1853.
-This settlement was at the crossing of the Fort Leavenworth to Fort Riley Road.
+This settlement was at the Fort Leavenworth-Fort Riley Road crossing.

 In 1854, Reverend Charles E. Blood of New Hampshire came to Juniata and began missionary labor.
 In the same year, Thomas Reynolds settled in what is now Ogden Township.
 His house was used as a polling place for the first election, held that year when 40 votes were polled for a delegate to Congress, the majority of them for the Free-State candidate.